SKCro/WebTV-HD/README.md

 If you'd like to suggest something, [create a new issue](https://github.com/SKCro/WebTV-HD/issues/new) with the "enhancement" label and let me know what you'd like added.

 ## TODO:
-- Flesh out everything
+- Flesh out everything.
-- ~~Make the status bar look better on non-widescreen display sizes~~ Done
+- ~~Make the status bar look better on non-widescreen display sizes.~~ Done
 - Recreate more service pages like dialing, login, home page, mail, etc.
-- ~~Add functionality with JavaScript~~ Done
+- ~~Add functionality with JavaScript.~~ Done
 - Fix the dang selection box scrolling.
+- Make Dialing.html actually work better by making it show a splash at 100% progress, along with redirecting to Home.html.
+- Flesh out Home.html.

 ## Why are Tizen-related files in the repo?
  I originally built this project with the Samsung Smart TV in mind, using the Tizen IDE (I wanted to see how a WebTV-like application would look), but I decided to expand it to modern browsers in general.
 That's why you might see some Tizen IDE leftovers (like stuff in the .gitignore and that one JS file).